Water transfer printing: History

-The exact origin of the water transfer printing process is unclear.
+The exact origin of the water transfer printing process is unclear, though it shares some basic qualities with the traditional Japanese paper marbling method, suminagashi.
 However, the first hydrographic apparatus registered for a US patent was by Motoyasu Nakanishi of Cubic Engineering KK on July 26, 1982.
 Its abstract reads, "[a] printing apparatus provided with a structure which supplies a transcription film into a transcription tub containing a liquid so that the transcription film is kept afloat on the liquid, a structure which makes the liquid flow in a direction in which the film is supplied, and a structure which slantingly immerses an article to be printed into the liquid in the transcription tub from an upstream position to a downstream position of the liquid."
+An earlier Japanese claim for the invention of "cubic printing" was made by the company Taica in August 1974.

 Usage

 The water transfer printing process is extensively used to decorate items that range from entire all-terrain vehicles and car dashboards, to small items like bike helmets or other automotive trim.
 Films can be applied to all types of substrates including plastic, fiberglass, wood, ceramics, and metal.
 For the most part, if the item can be dipped in water and can be painted using traditional techniques then the hydrographic printing process can be used.